 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-Early Career Research Grant: Early Career Resaerch Grants support graduate students and postdoctoral researchers training to conduct psoriatic disease research independently.
-The goal is to put recipients in a position to compete for larger grants in the future and be in a strong position to establish successful long-term careers.
-Deadline: Jan.
-18, 2019
+Early Career Research Grants: Early Career Research Grants support graduate students and postdoctoral researchers training to conduct psoriatic disease research independently.
+The goal is to put recipients in a position to compete for larger grants in the future and be in a strong position to establish successful, long-term careers within the psoriatic disease research field.

 Bridge Grants: Support researchers who have submitted meritorious but unfunded K-type (career development) and R-type applications to the National Institutes of Health (NIH), or similar funding body, with a focus on psoriatic disease or related comorbidities.

 Summer Student Research Grants: Summer Student Research Grants support undergraduate and medical students interested in conducting a summer of research focused on psoriatic disease or related comorbidities under a mentor's supervision.
 The goal is to foster the development of promising young scientists who will go on to become bench researchers or clinician scientists focused on improving the lives of those living with psoriatic disease.

 Psoriatic Disease Research Fellowships: Psoriatic Disease Research Fellowships provide support to eligible institutions to develop and enhance the opportunities for physicians training for research careers in academic dermatology and rheumatology.